Install InfluxDB Enterprise data nodes

 InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI for working with clusters.
 The next steps will get you up and running with the second essential component of your InfluxDB Enterprise cluster: the data nodes.

-If you have not set up your meta nodes, go to Installing InfluxDB Enterprise meta nodes.
-Do not proceed unless you have finished installing your meta nodes.
+If you have not set up your meta nodes, please visit Installing meta nodes.
+Bad things can happen if you complete the following steps without meta nodes.

-The Production Installation process sets up two data nodes, each running on a dedicated server.
+The installation process sets up two data nodes and each data node runs on its own server.
 You must have a minimum of two data nodes in a cluster.
 InfluxDB Enterprise clusters require at least two data nodes for high availability and redundancy.

-See Clustering in InfluxDB Enterprise for more on cluster architecture.
+See the Clustering guide for more on cluster architecture.

 License key or file